Jennifer Lopez Slays At Macy’s Fourth Of July Spectacular: Sings ‘Jenny From The Block’

 Way to go JLo!
 Jennifer Lopez thrilled the audience at the annual Macy’s Fourth of July Fireworks Spectacular on NBC.
 We’ve got her amazing performances of ‘Jenny From The Block’ and ‘Ni Tu Ni Yo.’

 Her second look of the evening was super elegant yet just as daring.
 JLo performed her new Spanish single “Ni Tu Ni Yo” in a black floor length gown that had slits from her ankle past her hips, making it appear she was going commando!
-It had a bold gold applique pattern work all the way up to her neckline and she was feeling so amazing in it that she ended up wearing it out to dinner after she taped the show on June 30 with boyfriend Alex Rodriguez, 41.
-She closed out the song
+It had a bold gold applique pattern work all the way up to her neckline and she was feeling so amazing in it that she ended up wearing it out to dinner with boyfriend Alex Rodriguez, 41, after she taped the show on June 30.

 Somehow between their busy schedules, J-Rod has managed to carve out time for amazing summer getaways, spending time together in the Hamptons after their romantic trip to Paris and then the south of France, where they had a blast yachting and soaking up the sun near Antibes.
 Both Jennifer and Alex have bodies to die for, so it was the perfect place to show off their buff and toned physiques in swimwear.
 We can’t wait to see where else their summer of love takes the couple, because they are SUCH relationship goals!